New courses coming soon — be first to know.

 Radiocarbon dating

 The radiocarbon analysis of the parchment, on which the text is written, dated the leaves to the period between AD 568 and 645 with 95.4% accuracy, placing it close to the time of the Prophet Muhammad ﷺ.
+This means the parchment could date back to within a few years of the very beginning of Islam, making it one of the most significant surviving fragments of early Qur’anic writing in the world.

 What the manuscript contains